-Deals not only with communication and speech, but with all aspects of oral movement.
+Speech and Language Therapy deals not only with communication and speech but with all aspects of oral movement.
 Difficulties in co-ordinating the muscles necessary for speaking mean that children may also experience problems eating and drinking.

 A child can employ many methods to communicate.
 By using their eyes and hands, or pictures and symbols, or even computers and voice output communication aids, a child with cerebral palsy can interact with others.